gelargew/sein/README.md

 ## todo

-- custom raycaster shader
+- raycaster object with shader
-- onPointer image
+- floating image with shader effect
-- pointer Layout
+- more detailed animation/transition